maxwolf621/Notes/Typescript/Class.md

         return 'Meow~';
     }
 }

 let c = new Cat('Tom'); // Tom
 console.log(c.sayHi()); // Meow, My name is Tom
 ```

 ### pitfalls

-**Always add type annotation of parameter in overrided function**
+#### Always add type annotation of parameter in override function

-Here we may assume `s`’s type would be influenced by the name `: string` parameter of check, but it is not.
+Here we may assume `s`'s type would be influenced by the `name : string` parameter of check, but it is not.
 ```typescript
 interface Checkable {
   check(name: string): boolean;